-If you are one the 450 million people worldwide, affected my rosacea, you are all too familiar with the frustration of random flare-ups, persistent redness and increased skin sensitivity.
+If you are one the 450 million people worldwide, affected my rosacea, you are all too familiar with the frustration of random rosacea swelling and flare-ups, persistent redness and increased skin sensitivity.
 Even though it affects 10% of the British population, rosacea is still a relatively unknown condition which the general public have very little awareness of, unlike other skin issues such as acne.

 Being able to care for, conceal, and select the best makeup for your rosacea relies on having a solid understanding of which subtype of rosacea your skin falls into.
 There are four main categories:Vascular Rosacea: